FondazioneChipsIT/snitch_cluster/sw/PLAY_codes/README.md

 If you want you can also use the python script found in the benchmarks folder.

 Steps:
-Launch the simulation of the code, make the traces found in the log folder.
-Afterwards launch the script performance_cycles.py in the benchmark folder, it will print the cycles/IPC/FLOP for each core andthe mean cycles.
+1)Launch the simulation of the code;

+2)Make the traces found in the log folder;

+3)Afterwards launch the script performance_parsing.py in the benchmark folder, it will print the cycles/IPC/FLOP for each core andthe mean cycles.

 All the codes implemented by PULP will need this script, while those in this folder will print the perf metrics when executing the code.
 This script can be used for each code that uses the function mccycle() only 2 times (so that section 0 is the boot, section 1 the hot loop and section 2 the end).
 The function should be called before and after the section that we want to analyze.